i-like-robots/guestlist/README.md

 The [express-validator] package also wraps validator.js to provide middleware for your express.js apps and Guestlist shares several similarities.
 The primary difference between the two modules is the way each handles invalid data:

 - Guestlist will ignore invalid or unexpected request properties.
-- The express-validator module provides tools for creating error messages and separate methods for retrieving only the valid properties.
+- express-validator provides tools for creating error messages and separate methods for retrieving only the valid properties.

 If you need to validate the data and return feedback to the user you should use express-validator.
 If you only need to ignore invalid data then Guestlist may suit you better.

 One feature of Guestlist which is not currently available in express-validator is that it supports applying validators and sanitizers to an array of values.
-This is very useful if you need to permit multiple values for a property, for example when accepting a form wich implements a set of checkboxes.
+This is very useful if you need to permit multiple values for a property, for example when accepting a form which includes a set of checkboxes or a search page which has multiple filters.

 [express-validator]: https://express-validator.github.io/docs/